sgjava/jcache-tomee/README.md

 * Uses Hazelcast, Ehcache or Apache JCS provider
 * GeneratedCacheKey using String
 * CacheResolverFactory in order to expose CacheManager used by JCache annotations
 * Uses javax.cache.* only!
-No net.sf.ehcache.* imports used
+No provider specific imports used
 * Change JCache provider in pom.xml, configuration file in CacheBean and property files